-- (1) This By-law shall be implemented once approved by Council. - (2) In terms of section 17(1)(e) of the MFMA this By-law must be reviewed on annual basis and the reviewed By-law tabled to Council for approval as part of the budget process.
+- (1) This By-law shall be implemented once approved by Council. - (2) In terms of section 17(1) (e) of the MFMA this By-law must be reviewed on annual basis and the reviewed By-law tabled to Council for approval as part of the budget process.

-40. Repeal of By-laws
+40. Repeal of by-laws

-This By-law does not repeal the entire existing By-law on Customer Care and Revenue Management published by the Hessequa Municipality under PN.
-6594/2009 dated 16 January 2009.
-However, where there are conflicting arrangements on credit control and debt collection actions specifically this by-law will supersede as the latest arrangement.
+- 40.1 The By-law to Regulate Customer Care Management, Credit Control And Debt Collection published by the Hessequa Municipality under PN7278/2014 dated 13 June 2014 is hereby repealed. - 40.2 This By-law does not repeal the entire existing By-law on Customer Care and Revenue Management published by the Hessequa Municipality under PN6594/2009 dated 16 January 2009.
+However, where there are conflicting arrangements on Credit Control and Debt Collection actions specifically this By-law will supersede as the latest arrangement.

-41. Short title and commencement
+41. Short-title and commencement

-This By-law is the By-law to regulate Customer Care Management, Credit Control and Debt Collection and commences on the date of publication thereof in the Provincial Gazette.
+This By-law is the By-law to regulate Customer Care Management, Credit Control and Debt Collection and comes into effect on 1 July 2015.